“Walkin’ and Swingin'”

-Despite these frequently overwhelming challenges, Mary Lou Williams, born Mary Elfrieda Winn in Pittsburgh on May 5, 1910, was able to survive, and indeed to thrive as a musician.
+Despite these frequently overwhelming challenges, Mary Lou Williams, born Mary Elfrieda Winn in Atlanta on May 5, 1910 (she and her family soon moved to Pittsburgh), was able to survive, and indeed to thrive as a musician.
 As her biographer, Linda Dahl, has so perceptively observed: “…like a playwright with a resident company, she had her own troupe to realize her (musical) ideas.”
 (1) The sense gratification, indeed exhilaration, any musician who is an arranger feels when her/his music is first played by a band was something that she reveled in, and indeed continued to learn from.

 The Andy Kirk band probably in late 1933-early 1934.
 John Williams is second from left; Ben Webster is fourth from left.
 Kirk stands to Mary Lou Williams’s right.
 Harry Lawson is at far right.